SaiyajinK/Minimal-Dark-for-Steam/README.md

 ![minimal_dark_2 8](https://github.com/SaiyajinK/Minimal-Dark-for-Steam/assets/105972098/ddec6e0a-0e60-4b3e-9e52-b5bdc5b68605) <br>

+I created a minimal topbar to best optimize the space compared to the vanilla base. <br>
 The home and collection button are now hidden to minimize the space taken up (they are accessible from the top bar). <br>
-I'm not a fan of heavy interfaces with "uncoordinated" colors.
-So I created a minimal topbar to best optimize the space compared to the vanilla base. <br>

 ## `🔄 Reboot/recharge menu 🔄` <br>